winitzki/scall/tutorial/programming_dhall.md

 ### Transformers for standard monads

-By convention, we say that `T` is a "transformer for the base monad `L`" if `T` is a monad transformer such that `T Id = L`.
+In practical use, a specific transformer is  treated as something closely related to  a specific base monad.

-In practical use, a specific transformer is  treated as something closely related to  a specific base monad, But note that the transformer typeclasses do not explicitly mention the base monad.
+But note that the transformer typeclasses do not explicitly mention the base monad.
-So, we will need to formulate transformer combinators as functions that produce transformers, without mentioning the base monad.
+So, we will need to formulate transformer combinators as functions that produce transformers, without knowing the base monad.

 We begin by implementing standard transformers for a number of well-known monads.